atishn/spring-boot-rest-swagger/README.md

 ## Future Improvements.
- 1. Introduce Unit Tests to DAO Layers.
- 2. Introduce Embedded DB Systems like H2DB for DAO Unit Tests
- 3. Introduce ORM to get Database Independance and Portability.
- 4. Introduce code coverage tool like Jacoco to maintain code coverage.
+ 1. Introduce code coverage tool like Jacoco to maintain code coverage.
- 5. Add Jmeter profile to src/test/jmeter and configure the job in the pipeline.
+ 2. Add Jmeter profile to src/test/jmeter and configure the job in the pipeline.